kevinbarabash/live-editor-server/README.md

 Server that allows live-editor to communicate with the output canvas in a separate tab, window, browser, or device.

+## Demo ##
+Make sure you sign in using the same user account when opening both links.
+It may take a little bit of time for the program to start running the output window.
+If the editor is empty, that's okay... just write some code.  :)

+- <a href="http://elite-clover-821.appspot.com/editor" target="_blank">editor</a>
+- <a href="http://elite-clover-821.appspot.com/output" target="_blank">output</a>

 ## Implementation Details ##
 The server is written in Python.
 It uses Google App Engine to server files and the Channel API to ferry messages between demos/simple/index.html and